 Operator Theory and Harmonic Analysis (organised by Alexey Karapetyants and Vladislav Kravchenko).
 Videos include an online webinar series and recordings of in-person talks at various conferences, workshops, and events; more details here.

-Fractional Differential Equations (organised by Vassili Kolokoltsov, Jozsef Lörinczi, Eulalia Nualart, Michael Roeckner, Laura Sacerdote, as a four-month research programme at the Isaac Newton Institute, Cambridge).
+Fractional Differential Equations (organised by Vassili Kolokoltsov, Jozsef Lörinczi, Eulalia Nualart, Michael Roeckner, Laura Sacerdote, as a four-month research programme in 2022 at the Isaac Newton Institute, Cambridge).
 Both the weekly seminars of the programme, and the more numerous talks given in each of three week-long workshops, are recorded and can be viewed online.
+Igor Podlubny's talk on interpretations of fractional calculus was followed by another talk in 2025 at the INI on the history of fractional calculus.

 Ravil Vakil's webpage "For potential Ph.D. students" is a treasure trove of useful advice and resources - some of it specific to him or to algebraic geometry, but much of it applicable to any budding young mathematician.